Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/DjangoLessons/08-Deployment.md

 ## 📚 Resources & Credits

-- **[Gunicorn]**: Gunicorn 'Green Unicorn' is a Python WSGI HTTP Server for UNIX.
+- **[Gunicorn]**: Gunicorn (aka Green Unicorn) is a Python WSGI HTTP Server for UNIX.
 It's a pre-fork worker model.
 The Gunicorn server is broadly compatible with various web frameworks, simply implemented, light on server resources, and fairly speedy.
 - **[Heroku: Deploying Python Applications with Gunicorn]**: This guide will walk you through deploying a new Python application to Heroku using the Gunicorn web server.
 - **[Heroku: Getting Started on Heroku with Python]**: This tutorial will have you deploying a Python app (a simple Django app) in minutes.
 - **[Slant: Heroku vs. GitHub Pages](https://www.slant.co/versus/11233/13313/~heroku_vs_github-pages)**